 Right click on the popup and Inspect Popup:

-If you want to debug your background script then you can you can inspect the background page view:
+If you want to debug your service worker then you can inspect it from here:

 While most of the extensions do not have a complicated UI, there are some of them, such as Checker Plus or 1PasswordX, that have quite complicated one.
 These extensions would be easier to build and maintain using one of the popular web frameworks, among them Angular.

 I hope this article gives you all the necessary tools and understanding for developing a Chrome Extension with Angular in convenient and efficient way.